angelariggs/pa11y-setup/config/README.md

 ##Creating a New Config File

 * Navigate to `<project>/tests/pa11y/config`.
 Copy `config.sample.json` from the Pa11y repo to the project repo with `cp ~/Sites/pa11y/config/config.sample.json <project name>.json`.
-    * **NAMING CONVENTION:** Name the config file after the project repo.
-For example, a pa11y config file for the Schrodinger repo would be named `schrodinger.json`.
+    * **NAMING CONVENTION:** Name the config file after the project repo name.
+For example, a pa11y config file for a Floofs repo would be named `floof.json`.
 * Open your new config file in the editor of choice.
 Change the `siteMessage` value to match your project's name and environment, and the standards you're testing against.
-    * **NAMING CONVENTION:** For example, if this config file was for testing AA accessibility standards on the Schrodinger staging site, your `siteMessage` value would be `"Schrodinger Staging Site: AA Accessibility Check"`.
+    * **NAMING CONVENTION:** For example, if this config file was for testing AA accessibility standards on the Floof staging site, your `siteMessage` value would be `"Floof Staging Site: AA Accessibility Check"`.
 * In the `webservice` object, replace the `<project name>` placeholder with the actual database name you want to use.
     * **NAMING CONVENTION:** The database name should match the name of the config file.
-Following our previous examples, the database name for our `schrodinger.json` file would be `mongodb://localhost/schrodinger`.
+Following our previous examples, the database name for our `floof.json` file would be `mongodb://localhost/floof`.
+If you're going to have a Dashboard for different environments on the same project, include the environment in all of your naming.
+E.g. `floof-staging.json` for the config file and `mongodb://localhost/floof-staging` for the database name.
 * Create a [symlink](http://apple.stackexchange.com/questions/115646/how-can-i-create-a-symbolic-link-in-terminal) from this config file to the pa11y repo, making sure to use absolute paths.
-    * Example: `ln -s ~/Sites/schrodinger/tests/pa11y/config/schrodinger.json ~/Sites/pa11y/config`
+    * Example: `ln -s ~/Sites/<project>/tests/pa11y/config/<project>.json ~/Sites/pa11y/config`
 * Commit the config file to the project repo; no need to commit the symlinked file.

 #Using the Pa11y Dashboard